ryanjeffares/poise/README.md

 * Think about object -> bool conversion
 * Think about functions as first class objects
 * Think about types as first class objects
+* Think about imports
+    * Could do simple file opening during compilation, but how do we resolve what has been imported during runtime?
+        * I GUESS we could have some sort of map, file -> imported namespaces
+        * yeah I think I like this
+    * Or a Python style thing where a `namespace` is a type

 ## Roadmap
 * ~~Pop unused expression/return results~~
+* ~~Create values by calling type as a constructor, eg `Int()`, `Float(1.0)`~~
+* ~~Implement types as first class objects - see below~~
+    * Dont except for user defined classes when we get to that..
 * Assertion failure in formatting compiler error output for missing semicolons
 * ~~Expressions with primitives~~
     * ~~Short-circuiting~~